The 5 Best Hoka Shoes for Nursing

 Cons

-• No cons found yet
+• No cons in my view

 And last but not least, the price point—which comes in at around $200—is relatively affordable given the quality of material used and the features offered by this shoe.